44 Types Of Beans: Top Varieties To Grow At Home

 This is a stringless variety with good resistance to drought.
 It prefers sandy soil, needing excellent drainage.
 But it does well in hot humid areas in the subtropics and tropical regions of the world.
 Particularly in coastal ranges, this plant thrives.

 This variety gets its name from the 4 “wings” that run down the length of the pod.
-Winged beans can be left to mature or eaten as young tender pods.
+Winged beans can be left to mature or can be eaten as young tender pods.
 Cook them, and their pods become soft and supple, unlike other beans which take on a fibrous consistency.

 Many varieties of winged beans can reach up to 12 inches long.
 These beans hail from Papua New Guinea, from long before peoples there made contact with colonial forces.
-People in tropical climates can enjoy a long season of winged bean harvests.
+Gardeners in tropical climates can enjoy a long season of winged bean harvests.

 These popular beans are generally germinated in bulk and eaten as sprouts.
 However, you can plant and grow them just like any other bean.
 They are delicious when eaten fresh!
 Although they can also be left to dry and then used for sprouting.

-These take longer to harvest than other varieties, with pods ready for picking at about 100 days.
+They take longer to harvest than other varieties, with pods ready for picking at about 100 days.
 As a native of India and other parts of East Asia, the plants prefer tropical and subtropical climates.
 Out of the entire US, Oklahoma is the state that grows mung beans most.